Johan Dalene, Stathis Karapanos, Christoph Eschenbach / Konzerthausorchester Berlin

 IV.
 Allegro energico e passionato

 A monumental movement—and not without challenges, for sure!
 In the first segment (E minor), I noted a slight degradation in the coordination within the violins, in the semiquaver passages.
-Some of this can be attributed with the challenges of the antiphonal arrangement, possibly combined with the unfamiliar acoustic environment.
-The extended flute solo, though was very impressive, intense.
+One might attribute this to the challenges of the antiphonal arrangement, possibly combined with the unfamiliar acoustic environment.
+The extended flute solo, though, was very impressive, intense.
 I did sense a slight loss of tension in the E major section, around [E]—maybe the most difficult moment in the symphony?
 Naturally, the return to E minor in ff brought relief—and the performance remained compelling, even exemplary.

 Overall Rating: ★★★★½